-The health care team can help reassuring the parents, guiding them towards this important moment by teaching the parents all they need to know and by involving the parents step by step in the daily care procedures from the time of admission to the hospital until the parents finally take over all parenting activities.
+While still in the hospital, the healthcare team can help reassuring the parents, guiding them towards this important moment by teaching them all they need to know and by involving the parents step by step in the daily care procedures from the time of admission to the hospital until the parents finally take over all parenting activities.
 Should the baby require special equipment at home, parents receive training and detailed instructions.
-Some units provide a “room in” facility, where parents have the possibility to life together.

 The following content was last reviewed in August 2017